unchartedsoftware/aperture-tiles/docs/src/docs/generation/readme.md

 consolidationPartitions		(Optional)
 	The number of reducers to use when aggregating data records into bins and tiles.
 Defaults to the same number of partitions as the original data set.
 	Alter if you encounter problems with the tiling job due to lack	of resources.

 isDensityStrip
 	Set to true if running a one-dimentional tiling job.
 Defaults to false.
 ```

-#####Writing tiiles
+#####Writing Tiles

 Lines 202 - 209 of `TwitterTopicBinner.scala` specify how to write the tiles created from your transformed data.